-Want to gain or offer new skills and experience to our coffee project?
+Would you like to gain or offer new skills to our coffee project?

 If your answer is yes, then Ibúru would be a great opportunity for you.
 We would be delighted to hear from you and how you want to spend your time with us.

 We are open to new ideas no matter if you are a student, have just finished school or already have work experience; together we can figure out which tasks are fitting your interests.
 You will have an opportunity to either contribute to our existing thematic areas or chart your own path.
 As a social enterprise, it is not even necessary to be in Kenya as you can support our growing community all over the globe.

 These are some of the areas you can contribute to:

 Share our story and help consumers worldwide to identify and obtain our shade-grown coffee.

 Encourage farming practices that promote healthy ecosystems and preserve forests.

 Help us to increase community participation by building capacity for bird identification and conservation.

 Are you someone with ideas that are mutually beneficial to you and our project?
 We are open-minded.

 We are basking in the morning sun, lovely birds singing in the trees above our heads, enjoying the result of a great farming work.